Optimise cTrader Backtest Settings in Xen

 Note

-The more variables you optimise at the same time, the harder it becomes to identify which settings actually improve the strategy.
+The more inputs you optimise simultaneously, the harder it becomes to identify which changes actually improve performance.

 Best Practice